If you’re old enough to drive, then you’ve experienced driving with large tractor-trailer trucks on Connecticut’s roads.

 Not a particularly pleasant experience – right?

-Did you know that fatal car accidents involving these big rigs are up over 40% since 2009?
+Did you know that fatal car accident involving these big rigs are up over 40% since 2009?

 And that’s after the Obama Administration sought to restrict the number of hours truckers could drive without rest.